pine-lang/pine-lang/README.md

 ip address show dev docker0 | grep 'inet ' | grep -E -o '([0-9.]*)' | head -1
 ```

+### [x] Keep track of the context `entity`
+The indexed operations should contain the `entity` as well so that we don't have
+to look at previous operations to figure out which entity is being used

 ### [ ] Enclose strings with quotes
 ```
 customers "Acme Inc."